 Old Jewish Cemetery

 The Old Jewish Cemetery contains 12,000 tombstones and beneath them lie more than 200,000 bodies buried, layer upon layer.
 The earliest grave dates from 1439.
-Those early headstones have plain inscriptions but from seventeenth century the graves are decorated with symbols showing the trade of the deceased.
+Those early headstones have plain inscriptions but from the seventeenth century onward the graves are decorated with symbols showing the trade of the deceased.
 A pair of scissors would indicate a tailor.
-Many important member of the Jewish community were buried here: Rabbi Jehuda Loew, renowned scholar and inventor of the Golem and the mayor of the ghetto Mordechai Maisel who built the Maisel synagogue.
+Many important member of the Jewish community were buried here: Rabbi Jehuda Loew, renowned scholar and inventor of the Golem, and the mayor of the ghetto Mordechai Maisel who built the Maisel synagogue.

 The Spanish synagogue is named after the Sephardi Jews who came to Prague in the sixteenth century to escape from the Spanish inquisition.
 The present building dates from the second half of the nineteenth century and is reminiscent of the Alhambra in Granada, Spain.
 The exhibition gives an overview of the history of the Jews in Bohemia and Moravia from the eighteenth century to the holocaust and highlights the life and works of Jewish writer in the Czech Republic.

-U stare skoly 1
+Address: Jewish Museum, U stary skoly 1

 April-October: Sunday-Friday (except Jewish holidays) 09.00-18.00